 ‘I’m interested in people and their stories, and how someone from today is connected with the past.
 I like to paint people who are famous, and paint them here in my community, painting them in the desert puts them into an unexpected place.
 Having just a little bit of humour can take the power out of a serious situation, whether something is happening to you right now, or it happened long ago – it lets you be in a little bit of control again, you can get a bit of cheeky revenge.
 A sense of humour and a paintbrush is a powerful thing.’
 (Vincent Namatjira)

-Following a standout show at Art Basel Miami Beach 2018, Namatjira’s work was included in Just Not Australian at Artspace, Sydney, which will tour nationally.
-In 2018 his work was curated into the Asia Pacific Triennial at the Queensland Art Gallery/Gallery of Modern Art, Brisbane and exhibitions at the Australian Centre of Contemporary Art, Melbourne; Hazelhurst Gallery and Warrnambool Art Gallery, Victoria.
+Namatjira exhibited at Art Basel Hong Kong 2019, Art Basel Miami Beach 2018 and Art London 2016.
+In 2018 Namatjira’s work was included in Just Not Australian, a major exhibition at Artspace Sydney and touring nationally.
+Recently his work has been included in the Asia Pacific Triennial at the Queensland Art Gallery/Gallery of Modern Art, Brisbane and exhibitions at the Australian Centre of Contemporary Art, Melbourne; Hazelhurst Gallery and Warrnambool Art Gallery, Victoria.
 Previous institutional exhibitions include Indigenous Australia: Enduring Civilisation at the British Museum, London, 2015; TarraWarra Biennial, TarraWarra Museum of Art 2016; Tarnanthi Festival of Contemporary Aboriginal and Torres Strait Islander Art, Art Gallery of South Australia 2017 & 2018.
-He has exhibited at Art Basel Hong Kong 2019, Art Basel Miami Beach 2018,